- PDF of our print voter guide - print it and bring it to the polls!

 People with Felony Convictions Can Vote!
 You can still vote as long as you’re off parole.
 Don’t let the Man disenfranchise you.

-No Party Preference and Decline to State voters can vote!
+No Party Preference and Decline to State voters can vote in the Democratic Primary!
 Just request a Democratic ballot when you go to your polling place if you want to weigh in on this big one.
-You can also request a crossover ballot for your absentee vote by mail via the Department of Elections website.

 President: You make the call!